Skip to content

-By now you’ve probably heard that Starbucks has introduced a new logo, with intentions of moving into the realm of Apple and Nike — a logo without words.
-It’s a bold move, and one that not many companies have the brand equity to pull off – however, given Starbuck’s significant marketshare they are positioned better than most to make the leap.
-It is something that many brand advisors aspire to, so it’s not surprising that Starbucks is making the attempt.
+By now, you’ve probably heard that Starbucks has introduced a new logo, moving into the realm of iconic brands like Apple and Nike—a logo without words.
+It’s a bold move that few companies have the brand equity to pull off.
+However, given Starbucks’s significant market share and global presence, they are positioned better than most to make this leap.
+Many brand advisors aspire to this evolution, so unsurprisingly, Starbucks is attempting it.

 About the Author: